Pest Control: Carpet Beetles

 Carpet beetle larvae are what we call a textile pest meaning they eat natural fibber’s.
 The most common natural fibre in the house is a wool carpet however upholstery, and other household textiles, as well as in stored food products are also food sources.
 They can be difficult to detect because they are small and can easily hide in crevices and other hard-to-reach areas.
 Move furniture and check the carpet under furniture to identify if you have any larvae.
 They will be head down in the pile of the carpet in general.
 You may also see a number of dead carpet beetles on the window ledge this is because the carpet beetles will head for natural light.

 The key to getting rid of this textile pest is to find the source.
 Regular cleaning and hovering of carpets and upholstery can prevent and reduce carpet beetle numbers.
 By storing clothing and other textiles in airtight containers can also help to prevent outbreaks but will also protect your clothes.
-If you do find you have an infestation then a professional grade treatment and targeted treatment areas is the sure way to rid your home or business of this pest.
-When dealing with this pest, when ever hoovering ensure to empty the hoover bag outside so you do not spread the problem to other areas .
+If you do find you have an infestation then a professional grade treatment in targeted treatment areas is the sure way to rid your home or business of this pest.
+When dealing with this pest, when ever hoovering ensure to empty the hoover bag outside so you do not spread the problem to other areas.